United Arab Emirates - Country Commercial Guide

 Smart Cities

-Examples of initiatives include the provision of public Wi-Fi, electric car charging stations, live traffic monitoring, and an eWallet for the Roads and Transport Authority.
-UAE authorities will want to maintain the reputation of the UAE as a leading smart country, and continuous public sector investments in large-scale infrastructure projects revolving around ‘smart’ building will likely continue to grow, providing opportunities for U.S. companies.
+Examples of initiatives include the provision of public Wi-Fi, electric car charging stations, and live traffic monitoring for the Roads and Transport Authority, highlighting how there are tech-related opportunities for American companies in all sectors of the Emirati economy.
+UAE authorities will want to maintain the reputation of the UAE as a leading smart country, and continuous public sector investments in large-scale infrastructure projects revolving around smart building will continue growing, providing opportunities for American companies.

-In June 2021, Etisalat revealed a 6G project that is estimated to be around 100 times faster than 5G.
+In June 2021, e& revealed a 6G project that is estimated to be around 100 times faster than 5G.
 They have invested in 6G realization by conducting research and developing international standards that are the main building blocks for the 6G ecosystem.
-The rollout and expansion of the telecom network and infrastructure in the UAE will likely offer business opportunities for U.S. companies.
+The rollout and expansion of the telecom network and infrastructure in the UAE will offer many business opportunities for American companies.

 Opportunities

-The software and services segments have seen significant investment in areas such as cloud computing, smart services, and cybersecurity, according to Business Monitor International (BMI).
-IT spending in the UAE is forecast to increase at 6.5% over 2020-2023 to reach a total of $8.2 billion.
+According to Business Monitor International, the software and services segments have seen significant investment in areas such as cloud computing, smart services, and cybersecurity.
 Software and services demand will drive IT spending growth over the medium term, especially demand from large industries for solutions around cloud computing, data analytics, cybersecurity, and IoT.
 The hardware segment will also see healthy growth as the market tilts towards high-end power users and workstation purchases from the enterprise and commercial sectors.

 There is also growth expected in the demand for business management software.
-Key verticals include process manufacturing and finance, where regulatory compliance and new services such as Islamic banking will help to create opportunities.
+Key verticals include process manufacturing, followed by the finance sector, where regulatory compliance and new services, including Islamic banking, will help to create opportunities.
 The increasing regional and global orientation of the UAE economy is a major driver for locally based small and medium-sized enterprises to enhance the efficiency of their operations.

 Trade Shows and Exhibitions